 A little confidence boost can make all the difference in the world.
 Have you got a favorite top or shade of nail polish that always makes you feel better?
 Dig it out and wear it more often!

-Being a single mom can be draining.
-If you can find ways to boost your confidence, you’ll be able to tackle each day with more energy, and feel better.
+Being a single mother can be draining.
+If you can find ways to boost your confidence, you’ll be able to tackle each day with more energy and feel better.
 Congratulate yourself for every achievement, no matter how small.